Me Before You

 Ready for your story?
 Imagine living it.

 Want a romance where love changes you even when it can't save everything?
-Ember builds you into stories where your choices matter, where the person you love challenges who you thought you'd be, where the relationship transforms both of you in ways you can't predict.
+Ember builds you into stories where your choices matter, where the person you love challenges who you thought you'd be, where the relationship reshapes both of you in ways you can't predict.
 Where loving someone means honoring their autonomy alongside your connection.

 Begin your story